ColeHouston/colehouston.github.io/index.md

 # Introduction

-Cybersecurity major at Northwest Missouri State University with a minor in computer science.
-I primarily study offensive security and I participate in CTFs for hacking.
+Recent graduate from Northwest Missouri State University with a major in Cybersecurity and a minor in Computer Science.
+I primarily study offensive security and I participate in hacking CTFs in my free time.
+I also practice some lock picking and bypassing techniques.
 [See my resume here](resume.pdf)

 ## Links